Katie's Notes

 Applied to a teaching position

-Last week, I completed a two-year online course for teaching Japanese and said that “I am not sure if I will teach again next year”.
-But, after that, I actually applied to a teaching position.
+Last week, I completed a two-year online course for teaching Japanese and said, “I am not sure if I will teach again next year”.
+But after that, I actually applied to a teaching position.

 When I received the certificate, a letter was enclosed, which was a reference letter from the course director of the programme in case I applied for a teaching role in the future.
-This was a big surprise for me that encouraged me to try it.
+This was a big surprise for me, which encouraged me to try it.

 A few days ago, I got an invitation to an interview next week.
 I am now preparing my lesson plans and a taster lesson for the interview.
 I sincerely appreciate the opportunity and will try my best.